Welcome to the Wacky World of Tex Avery!"

-The Wacky World of Tex Avery is a 65-Episode Cartoon show that DiC Entertainment produced in 1997 and 1998 before going defunct a few years later.
-Named after the late great Tex Avery, a cartoonist who is most famous for his work at Warner Bros. and MGM, the creator Brody Dowler describes the show as "homage to the brilliant, hilarious and groundbreaking animator Tex Avery and the wonderful squash-and-stretch cartoons of his era".
-The series was an attempt to capture the true aspect of his genius and his classic characters such as Droopy, George & Junior & Screwball Squirrel.
-Ultimately, the show never did live up to its promise, receiving scathing reviews and criticism that it lacked the humour and feel of Tex Avery's shorts.
+The Wacky World of Tex Avery is a 65-Episode Cartoon show produced by DiC Entertainment and Les Studios Tex in 1997.
+Named after the late great Tex Avery, a cartoonist who is most famous for his work at Warner Bros. and MGM, the creator Brody Dowler describes the show as a "homage to the brilliant, hilarious and groundbreaking animator Tex Avery and the wonderful squash-and-stretch cartoons of his era."

 The show contains the following shorts:

-Pompeii Pete: A short bumbling Roman supercenturion from Pompeii was buried in lava and 2,000 years later is free to live in the modern world, annoying a businessman named Dan.
+- Pompeii Pete: A short bumbling Roman super centurion from Pompeii was buried in lava and 2,000 years later breaks free from his preserved state to live in the modern world, annoying a businessman named Dan.
 Though Dan sometimes is portrayed as a criminal.

 The Wacky World of Tex Avery provides examples of: